 Six Sigma is a rigorous, focused and highly effective implementation of proven quality principles and techniques.
-Incorporating elements from the work of many quality pioneers, Six Sigma aims for virtually error free business performance.
+Incorporating elements from the work of many quality pioneers, Six Sigma aims for virtually error-free business performance.
 Sigma, , is a letter in the Greek alphabet used by statisticians to measure the variability in any process.
-A company's performance is measured by the sigma level of their business processes.
+A company’s performance is measured by the sigma level of their business processes.
 Traditionally companies accepted three or four sigma performance levels as the norm, despite the fact that these processes created between 6,200 and 67,000 problems per million opportunities!
 The Six Sigma standard of 3.4 problems per million opportunities is a response to the increasing expectations of customers and the increased complexity of modern products and processes.

 If you’re looking for new techniques, don’t bother.
 Six Sigma’s magic isn’t in statistical or high-tech razzle-dazzle.
 Six Sigma relies on tried and true methods that have been around for decades.
 In fact, Six Sigma discards a great deal of the complexity that characterized Total Quality Management (TQM).
 By one expert’s count, there were over 400 TQM tools and techniques.
 Six Sigma takes a handful of proven methods and trains a small cadre of in-house technical leaders, known as Six Sigma Black Belts, to a high level of proficiency in the application of these techniques.
 To be sure, some of the methods used by Black Belts use are highly advanced; including the use of up-to-date computer technology.
 But the tools are applied within a simple performance improvement model known as DMAIC, or Define-Measure-Analyze-Improve-Control .
 DMAIC can be described as follows:

-Measure the existing system.
+The existing system.
 Establish valid and reliable metrics to help monitor progress towards the goal(s) defined at the previous step.
 Begin by determining the current baseline.
 Use exploratory and descriptive data analysis to help you understand the data.

-Analyze the system to identify ways to eliminate the gap between the current performance of the system or process and the desired goal.
+The system to identify ways to eliminate the gap between the current performance of the system or process and the desired goal.
 Apply statistical tools to guide the analysis

-Improve the system.
+The system.
 Be creative in finding new ways to do things better, cheaper, or faster.
 Use project management and other planning and management tools to implement the new approach.
 Use statistical methods to validate the improvement.

-Control the new system.
+The new system.
 Institutionalize the improved system by modifying compensation and incentive systems, policies, procedures, MRP, budgets, operating instructions and other management systems.
 You may wish to utilize systems such as ISO 9000 to assure that documentation is correct.